Git is a fast decentralized version control system. Git is available for Windows, Linux, and macOS.

 Reference logs record when the tips of branches and other references were updated in the local repository.
 To view the reference log, select Reflog.

 To view the status of the repository in Version Control, select Status.
 The context menu contains additional actions, such as selecting and clearing all entries, copying text, and opening files.

 To submit your changes to Git, select Commit.
-Qt Design Studio displays a commit page containing a text editor where you can enter your commit message and a checkable list of modified files to be included.
+Qt Design Studio displays a commit page containing a text editor where you can enter your commit message and a checkable list of modified files to include.